Agencies are dying out, what should you do?

 Whether your budget is $1,000 or $100,000, your expectation for payback remains similar.
 If $1,000 spent in marketing gives you $15,000 in sales, then ideally $100,000 spent in marketing should give you $1,500,000 in sales.
 While any self-respecting marketer will tell you it isn’t that simply a case of unitary analysis, the basic premise is still correct.
 More marketing budgets should give you more sales.
+If you’re a digital marketing agency then there are resources out there to help to gain a greater CIR, ppcnerd.com being one to help with Google Advertisements allowing you to streamline the process from start to finish.
 So what should you do?

 Use Cost/Income Ratio (CIR) to measure if your payback is meeting your expectations.

 While typically a banking term, CIR simply is the ratio of how much you spent to gain $1 in income (or sales, or profits, as you see fit).
 Is there a “good” number?
 Not really, we have seen CIR’s range from 3% to 20% of gross sales in the e-commerce industry depending on a variety of factors, including the category you operate in, what stage you are in, etc. For instance, fashion may see a higher CIR in certain markets, while startups launching a product are also likely to see higher CIR in the initial days.

 Aim to move digital marketing in-house in a predetermined time period.

 No one understands your business like you do.
 If you expect any external agency or partner to understand the intricacies of your business, then you are setting them up for failure.
 So, simply be upfront with your need to move marketing in-house within (ideally) a six month period, and use the external party to set up the processes.
 Here is a key list of things to prepare before you are ready to move digital marketing in-house: